 - Texas A&M University, College Station, Texas

 - Tentative Dates: June 3 – July 26, 2019

 - We can accommodate schedule changes on a case-by-case basis; please apply even if these dates conflict with your class schedule.

 - Stipend, room, board, and program travel provided

-- Eligible students can be nominated or can apply directly by completing the instructions on the application page of our website.
-The application is due March 12, 2018.
+- Eligible students can apply directly by completing the instructions on the application page of our website.